check-spelling-sandbox/materialize/doc/developer/design/20210707_qgm_sql_high_level_representation.md

 // Similar to the Description section.
 List of alternative approaches considered, pros/cons or why they were not chosen -->

-* QGM with interior mutability, shared pointers and so on as implemented [here](https://github.com/asenac/rust-sql).
+* QGM with interior mutability, shared pointers and so on as implemented by [asenac/rust-sql](https://github.com/asenac/rust-sql).
     * Making all boxes to be directly owned by the model makes recursion easier to support.
 * Relational algebra representation
 * Convert `MirRelationExpr` into a normalization-friendly representation with explicit `outer join` operator